Frequently Asked Questions

 My student has two years experience playing a stringed instrument.
 How do I know if my student is ready to participate in Honors Orchestra?

 Most students with only two years of experience are not ready for Honors Orchestra unless they have studied with a private teacher.
 However, there are always exceptions.
 If your child has completed, or nearly completed, the second book of the method they are studying in school, they may be ready for Honors Orchestra.
 It is a good idea to contact the instructor in your school to receive a recommendation.
-For most students with two years of previous string instruction, it is best to participate in one more year of regular camp before entering Honors Orchestra.
+For most students with two years of previous string instruction, it is best to participate in one additional year of experienced camp before entering Honors Orchestra.
 Students in seventh grade and older are automatically entered into Honors Orchestra unless they are beginning students.

 Students should be reminded that Honors Orchestra is different from other camp sessions.
 There is no singing, play time, or Ship's Store connected with the Honors Orchestra.